-The modularized Diversity Workbench (=DWB) represents a virtual research environment for multiple scientific purposes with regard to management and analysis of life sciences data.
-The framework is appropriate to store different kinds of bio- and geodiversity data and facilitates the processing of ecological, molecular biological, observational, collection and taxonomic data.
+The modularized Diversity Workbench (=DWB) represents a virtual research environment for multiple scientific purposes with regard to management and analysis of life and environmental sciences data.
+The framework is appropriate to store different kinds of bio- and geodiversity data, taxonomies, terminologies, and facilitates the processing of ecological, molecular biological, observational, collection and taxonomic data.
 It is capable and flexible enough to be applied as data storage unit for institutional data repositories.
 The DWB is set up on a xml-enabled relational database system.
-Clients of every database of the Workbench are used as stand-alone applications and provide supporting functions to clients of corresponding databases.
+Cients of every database of the Workbench are used as stand-alone applications and provide supporting functions to clients of corresponding databases.
 This results in a high flexibility with regard to the conceptual design, enabling sophisticated user administration and a rapid setup of project-specific and user-adapted entry forms.
 Further, it facilitates the dynamic integration of web services and external data resources.

 For each component of the Diversity Workbench (DWB) we aim at providing a comprehensive documentation of the application and the information model online.
 The framework for these components is currently still under development as we continue to learn about the necessary components and the best approach to the modularization of biodiversity information.
 A draft paper distributed by G. Hagedorn in 2002 provided insight into the framework concept.

 History and projects: The start of the DWB was in 1999 with first discussions and design of concepts for a RDMS framework and workbench on diversity information (domain registration "diversityworkbench.net" in 2000).
 In an initial phase during the BMBF programme BIOLOG-IT with the GLOPP project (2000 until 2003) prototypic implementations were realised in Microsoft Access.
 The prototype applications are still available.
 With the exception of DeltaAccess/DiversityDescriptions they are by now largely obsolete.

 Starting with autumn 2013, the Flora von Bayern initiative relies on DWB databases as software suite to realise data pipelines for occurrence and observation data from the past and now for the future.
 Thus, all current Bavaria-wide IT infrastructure projects are working closely together.